History of Ausar Thompson in Timeline

 Ausar Thompson

-Ausar Thompson is an American professional basketball player currently playing for the Detroit Pistons.
-A five-star recruit out of Pine Crest School, he opted to play in Overtime Elite (OTE), winning two championships and twice being named Finals MVP, as well as the league MVP in 2023.
-He is the twin brother of fellow basketball player Amen Thompson.
+Ausar Thompson is an American professional basketball player currently with the Detroit Pistons.
+A five-star recruit out of Pine Crest School, he bypassed his senior year to join Overtime Elite (OTE), where he achieved considerable success, winning two OTE titles and earning Finals MVP twice, plus a league MVP award in 2023.
 Thompson was drafted fifth overall by the Pistons in the 2023 NBA draft.
+He is the twin brother of fellow basketball player, Amen Thompson.

-In July 2022, Ausar Thompson played for OTE affiliate Team Overtime in The Basketball Tournament.
-His team lost to Omaha Blue Crew, 74–70, in the first round of the tournament.
+In July 2022, Ausar Thompson played for OTE affiliate Team Overtime in The Basketball Tournament where his team lost in the first round.

-December 12, 2022: Earns League Player of the Week Honors
+December 12, 2022: Earned League Player of the Week Honors

-On December 12, 2022, Ausar Thompson earned league Player of the Week honors while playing for the City Reapers in the OTE league.
+On December 12, 2022, Ausar Thompson earned league Player of the Week honors in the OTE League.

 February 6, 2023: Selected as Player of the Week for Second Time

-On February 6, 2023, Thompson was selected as Player of the Week for a second time after posting a league single-game record 12 assists, with 17 points and eight rebounds in 21 minutes against the Holy Rams.
+On February 6, 2023, Ausar Thompson was selected as Player of the Week for a second time, after posting a league single-game record 12 assists.

 October 25, 2023: NBA Regular-Season Debut

-On October 25, 2023, Ausar Thompson made his NBA regular-season debut with the Detroit Pistons, recording four points, seven rebounds, three assists, and five blocks in a loss to the Miami Heat.
-He became the youngest player in NBA history to put up at least five blocks in an NBA debut.
+On October 25, 2023, Ausar Thompson made his NBA regular-season debut for the Detroit Pistons, recording four points, seven rebounds, three assists, and five blocks in a loss against the Miami Heat.
+He also became the youngest player in NBA history to put up at least five blocks in an NBA debut.

-2023: Named League MVP and Drafted into NBA
+2023: Named League MVP and Drafted into the NBA

-In 2023, Ausar Thompson was named Overtime Elite (OTE) league MVP.
-He was also selected fifth overall by the Detroit Pistons in the 2023 NBA draft.
+In 2023, Ausar Thompson was named league MVP in Overtime Elite (OTE).
+In the same year, he was selected fifth overall by the Detroit Pistons in the NBA draft.

 On March 20, 2024, Ausar Thompson was shut down for the season after being treated for a blood clot.